Pennsylvania Avenue Line (Washington, D.C.): More Simplification

-This was in order to improve service frequency, reliability and efficiency of 30s Line routes and provide transfer-free bus service between Southeast DC and Upper Northwest that bypasses downtown traffic congestion.
+This was to improve service frequency, reliability, and efficiency of 30s Line routes and provide transfer-free bus service between Southeast DC and Upper Northwest that bypasses downtown traffic congestion.

-On August 24, 2014, changes were made to the Pennsylvania Avenue Line as part of another reconstructing effort.
+On August 24, 2014, changes were made to the Pennsylvania Avenue Line as part of another restructuring effort.

-Route 32 & 36 were both rerouted to operate to Foggy Bottom–GWU station, instead of operating to Friendship Heights station being replacing 30N and 30S which covers the same routes as route 32 and 36.
-Both the 30N and 30S would operate 24 hours a day with each trips every hour from each other.
+Both routes 32 and 36 were both shorten to operate to Foggy Bottom–GWU station, instead of operating to Friendship Heights station, being replaced by the 30N and 30S which covers the former routing as route 32 and 36.
+Both the 30N and 30S would operate 24 hours a day with each trip every hour from each other.

 A new route 33 was also introduced to operate alongside the 31.
 The 33 provides service along Wisconsin Avenue NW to provide discontinued service from the 32 and 36 lines running from Friendship Heights station and Federal Triangle.

-The 32 and 36 will operate alongside the 34 with the Naylor Road Line name being discontinued and replaced by the current Pennsylvania Avenue Line name.
+The 32 and 36 will operate alongside the 34, with the Naylor Road Line name being discontinued and replaced by the current Pennsylvania Avenue Line name.